-All other applicants for admission to Year 1 of the course will be required to submit a portfolio of their recent work in the visual arts by a date and in a form specified by the Board.
+All other applicants will be required to submit a portfolio of their recent work in the visual arts by a date and in a form specified by the College.
 The offer of places in the course will be made in order of merit following assessment of the portfolio, Higher School Certificate Tertiary Entrance Ranking and/or its equivalents.

-A full-time student must complete the prescribed course for the award of the Bachelor of Fine Arts within a maximum of twelve sessions from the date of initial enrolment inclusive of leave.
+A full-time student must complete the prescribed course for the award of the Bachelor of Fine Arts within a maximum of twelve sessions from the date of initial enrolment.